RandScullard/photo-screen-saver/readme.md

 exit on mouse or keyboard activity.
 These requirements are really easy to meet in Electron!

 **Note:** This project is the bare minimum and won't give you the mini-preview or Settings features.
-The mini-preview is a pain to implement and to my mind, unnecessary.
+The mini-preview is a pain to implement, and to my mind unnecessary.
 To support Settings you just need to handle the /S command line argument and display an appropriate UI.
 (I was too lazy to implement a Settings UI, but you might feel differently!)